zacinthepark/TIL/README.md

 ---

-- This repository is for stacking what I learned.
+- This repository is for logging what I learned.
 - For contact: zacinthepark@gmail.com

 ## Contents